-A microbiologist by profession (Hospital and Pharmaceutical), who has 30 years of aseptic operational experience and responsible for all aseptic processing capability within multinational Pharma.
-He ensured all industry and regulatory expectations were met (and anticipated) across sites by embedding a systemic approach to aseptic manufacturing.
-He has led draft Annex I compliance strategy and set up and developed Aseptic centres of excellence to transform aseptic assurance cultures.
-Expert fields include Regulatory compliance, positive and negative pressure cleanrooms, toxin handling, lyophilisation, specials manufacturing, clinical trials, and Laboratory design.
-He has led major aseptic facility improvement projects without interruption to the commercial supply of products to patients.
-His position as Aseptic Processing subject matter expert provides great technical leadership and operational depth on aseptic fill finish projects across the global footprint of the PM group.
-Kevin is always Patient centric.
+A microbiologist by profession (Hospital and Pharmaceutical) who has over 30 years of aseptic operational experience and responsibility for aseptic processing capability within multinational Pharma.
+He ensured that all Industry and regulatory expectations (current and anticipated) were met across multiple sites by embedding a systemic approach to aseptic manufacturing.
+He has led draft Annex 1 compliance compliance strategy and set up and developed Aseptic centyres of excellence to transform aseptic assurance cultures.
+Expert fields include Regulatory compliance, positive and negative pressure cleanrooms, toxin handling, ADC, lyophilisation, specials manufacturing, clinical trial to commercial manufacturing, ATMP's and Laboratory design.
+He has led major aseptic facility improvement projects without interruption to the commercial supply of prodcut to patients.
+His position as Director of Aseptic Technologies provides great technical leadership and operational depth on Aseptic fill finish projects across the global footprint of IPS.
+Kevin is always patient centric.